hadivafaii/jb-A1/_sources/intro.md

 Welcome
 ===============================

-In this book I will keep chronological track of progress for *A1 Tone Discrimination* project.
+In this book I will keep track of progress for *A1 Tone Discrimination* project in a chronological way.